Epic Rail Odyssey

 The train rolls on towards Almaty and the landscape begins to change to lush green pastures flanked by snow-capped mountains.
-After lunch we arrive in Almaty and transfer to our hotel.
+In the afternoon we arrive in Almaty and transfer to our hotel.

 After finishing with Kazakh immigration the train moves into China.
 Arriving at Alatau, on the China side, giant hydraulic lifts raise the train and the wheel bogies are changed to fit the narrower gauge tracks in China.
 With Chinese border formalities completed, the train makes its way to Urumqi, flanked by the mighty snowy peaks of the Tian Shan Mountains.